 The Youth Tour Contest is open to all high school juniors living in or attending school in Consolidated Electric Cooperative's service area.
-Students attending high school or being home-schooled in the Centralia, Community R-6, Mexico, Middlegrove, Montgomery County, North Callaway, Paris, Wellsville-Middletown or Van-Far school districts are eligibile to participate.
+Students attending high school or being home-schooled in the Centralia, Community R-6, Madison, Mexico, Middlegrove, Montgomery County, North Callaway, Paris, Wellsville-Middletown or Van-Far school districts are eligibile to participate.
 Entrants are not required to be a Cooperative member.
-The immediate family members of employees or directors of Consolidated Electric Cooperative are not eligible.
+The immediate family members of employees or directors of Consolidated Electric Cooperative are not eligible to participate.

 When is the next Youth Tour?